hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 in some `place` block.
 Similarly, the `channel_name` must be declared in a `dataflow` block for each PE in the subgrid.

-The `completion_name` is a completion handle that may be used to wait for the completion of the send task.
+The `completion_name` is a completion handle that may be used to wait for the completion of the send operation.
 Note that the completion is triggered when the data has been sent, not when it is received.
 The completion merely indicates that the data in `local_array` may be safely overwritten without affecting the result of the computation.